A Long Hard Streak | About

 18859

-page-template,page-template-full_width,page-template-full_width-php,page,page-id-18859,ajax_fade,page_not_loaded,,select-theme-ver-3.4,smooth_scroll,no_animation_on_touch,wpb-js-composer js-comp-ver-6.10.0,vc_responsive
+page-template,page-template-full_width,page-template-full_width-php,page,page-id-18859,ajax_fade,page_not_loaded,,select-theme-ver-3.4,wpb-js-composer js-comp-ver-6.10.0,vc_responsive

-Billy Dean Anderson was my mother’s cousin.
-He was raised by his grandparents on the Upper Cumberland Plateau in Pall Mall, Tennessee.
+Billy Dean Anderson was raised by his grandparents on the Upper Cumberland Plateau in Pall Mall, Tennessee.
 As a boy he was involved with the church and on the path to becoming a preacher, but at a distinct point he took a drastic turn toward crime.
 He was obsessively creative and deeply connected to nature but had a violent, criminal streak.
 The film confronts these two extremes, both explosive and spiritually redemptive, and explores the insular society he called home.
 Through oral accounts from family, friends, ex-convicts who served time with Billy, local law enforcement, as well as the FBI agent who led the manhunt for Billy, we see how a young man’s tumultuous relationship with the law expands into a broader story of community and loyalty.